DaniZGit/PoliticsForum/README.md

 # TODO

-    - user authentication (bearer tokens, probably will use symfony)
+    - user authentication (bearer tokens, probably will use sanctum) --> DONE (tokens are stored in Vuex state and not in cookies...)
     - create/edit posts
     - filter by likes, latest, etc.